bgdnvk/hashnode-backups/cl2i6fa2m01tgarnvg4a02ev5.md

 This introduces the concepts of **coupling** and **cohesion**.
 - Decoupling: try to reduce the number of connections between different classes.
-- Cohestion: the associated classes must be in one module/package/directory.
+- Cohesion: the associated classes must be in one module/package/directory.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651094582588/T68ehSRRZ.png)

-# OOP Modelling
+# OOP Modeling

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1651095017871/ryKB0A6si.png)
 You know the good principles, so time to write code!
 But wait, first you should model your ideas for a simpler implementation.
 Software engineers use [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) to design their systems.